Incentives to Invite Others to Form Larger Coalitions: Diffusion Incentives in a Forest

+Note that when $\omega = 1^{|N|}$, the weighted Shapley value becomes the classical Shapley value.
+In our setting, we can also assign weights to players.
 Intuitively, the permission structure shows some kinds of ``external" relations of the players: how players are connected in a social network; while the weights show some ``internal" relations: which player takes a more important role in a coalition.
 Thus, these two solution concepts are of different classes.
 In our reward distribution mechanism, we may want to consider not only the ``external" structures but also ``internal" relations between players involved.
-Therefore, we introduce the weighted Shapley value with the permission structure.
+Moreover, from the perspective of fairness, the weights will decide how much a player $i$ can be rewarded by inviting her neighbours, i.e., the parameter $\gamma$ in structural fairness.
+Therefore, we introduce a new idea as weighted permission Shapley value.